rockstor/rockstor-doc/smart/smart.rst

 one mapping of actual drives to the devices presented to Rockstor, ie JBOD or Just a Bunch Of Disks mode or otherwise know as pass-through or HBA mode, or IT (initiator target) mode.
 Essentially the hardware raid controller does no RAID functions and simply presents the drives 'as is'.

-However due to manufacture differences the way SMART data is retrieved differs also;
-smartmontools can cope with some of these differences but it often requires additional custom smart options.
-And these options are also controller specific.
+Due to controller manufacture differences the way SMART data is retrieved differs; smartmontools can cope with some of these differences but it often requires additional custom smart options.
+And these options are also often controller model specific.
 Please see the `Checking disks behind RAID controllers <https://www.smartmontools.org/wiki/Supported_RAID-Controllers>`_ for the specific options required.